VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 5. In the "OpenEphys API" section, make sure the IP address matches that of the machine running Open Ephys.
 If Pinpoint is running on the same computer, this will be "localhost".
 The port number will always be 37497.
 6. Toggle the API on
 7. In the probe matching list on the right, you should see each of your Pinpoint probes.
 Use the dropdown menus to link each probe to its corresponding name in Open Ephys.
-8. You should immediately see should see an update to the anatomy data in Open Ephys
+8. You should immediately see should see an update to the anatomy data in Open Ephys.
+9. You can update the Probes and the links to Open Ephys from within Pinpoint, but if you make a change to the signal chain in Open Ephys you'll need to toggle the API off and then back on to refresh the connection.

 For SpikeGLX, follow these instructions: